blanksblanks/Naturalanguage-Processing/Homework2/README.md

 ```
 cat englishfile | python parse.py english.model > englishfile.conll
 ```

+Note: while head values do not seem completely accurate, note that they donot all point at root and do find some dependencies between the tokens.

 ---------------------------------------------------------------------
 INCLUDED DELIVERABLES (can all be found in the main directory of hw2)